-Space sciences at Florida Tech have set the standard since 1958, successfully preparing students for high-tech careers at top space agencies, research firms and government organizations.
-Florida Tech’s master’s in space sciences program includes a wide range of space-related fields including stellar and extragalactic astrophysics, cosmology and the origin and evolution of the universe, solar-terrestrial interrelation, cosmic ray physics and exo-planets, to name a few.
+Space sciences at Florida Tech have set the standard since 1958, successfully preparing students for high-tech careers at top space agencies, research firms, and government organizations.
+Florida Tech’s master’s in space sciences program includes a wide range of space-related fields, including stellar and extragalactic astrophysics, cosmology and the origin and evolution of the universe, solar-terrestrial interrelation, cosmic ray physics, and exo-planets, to name a few.

 The program gives global insight into the scientific community and enhances understanding of trending topics and technology.
 Small class sizes allow professors to mentor students in a close-knit one-on-one academic environment.
-Faculty members are active researchers in three primary areas: Geospace Physics, Astronomy/Astrophysics and Planetary Sciences.
+Faculty members are active researchers in three primary areas: geospace physics, astronomy/astrophysics, and planetary sciences.
 They are also members of the CanariCam Science Team, giving students access to guaranteed time on the 10.4 m GTC, currently the largest ground-based Optical-IR telescope.

 Facilities and resources are an important aspect to science and technology students and Florida Tech boasts some of the best.
-Not only do students in the space science master’s program have access to the Olin 0.8-m telescope, the largest research telescope in the state of Florida, but they also have access to the Geospace Physics Laboratory, the Astronomy/Astrophysics Laboratory, and the International Center for Lightning Research and Testing.
+Not only do students in the space science master’s program have access the Olin Physical Sciences Center featuring the Olin Observatory, which houses the Ortega 0.8-meter telescope (the largest research-grade telescope in the state of Florida), but they also have access to the Geospace Physics Laboratory, the Astronomy/Astrophysics Laboratory, and the International Center for Lightning Research and Testing.

 Organizations that provide internships and space sciences research opportunities include NASA, DRS Optronics, Lockheed-Martin, Harris Corp., Northrop Grumman and more.
-Graduates are expected to publish research results in high impact peer reviewed journals, such as:
+Graduates are expected to publish research results in high-impact peer-reviewed journals, such as:

 Founded by Florida Tech, SARA is an association of 12 different colleges that work together to run one-meter class automated telescopes both in Arizona at the Kitt Peak National Observatory and at Cerro Tololo Interamerican Observatory in Chile.
 Additional telescopes have recently been added to the Canary Islands off the coast of Morocco to help aid in the research of galaxies.

-The Florida Tech chapter of Students for the Exploration and Development of Space is an active organization that meets to discuss space news and takes part in events with other space organizations around the southeast.
+The Florida Tech chapter of Students for the Exploration and Development of Space is an active organization that meets to discuss space news, and takes part in events with other space organizations around the southeast.

-The Society of Physics Students is a professional organization that focuses on education and enrichment and holds a variety of regular activities for students across campus.
+The Society of Physics Students is a professional organization that focuses on education and enrichment, and holds a variety of regular activities for students across campus.
 Students can also join the Sigma Pi Sigma national honor society and the student Astronomical Society.
-These clubs and organizations are the perfect way to network for space sciences research opportunities, internships and potential jobs.
+These clubs and organizations are the perfect way to network for space sciences research opportunities, internships, and potential jobs.

-Jobs are also found in meteorology, astronomy and astrophysics where graduates develop new technologies, methods or theories based on the results of research into how things work and contribute to innovative, real-world applications.
+Jobs are also found in meteorology, astronomy, and astrophysics where graduates develop new technologies, methods or theories based on the results of research into how things work and contribute to innovative, real-world applications.
 These careers in space science can include: